sami-sad-ik/Express-assignment-project/README.md

 ## ✨ Features
 - RESTful API endpoints for CRUD operations
-- Role-based or user-specific functionality (if applicable)
+- Role-based or user-specific functionality
 - Secure handling of environment variables
 - Easy deployment with Vercel